 Siblings, please note the following contextual points and raison d’être regarding the recent UK government’s multi-million pound Rwanda re-trafficking newsflash.
 The Rwanda-UK Migration and Economic Development Partnership will mean migrants, who entered, or sought to enter the UK illegally are transferred to Rwanda.
 In Rwanda, the arrivals will go through the journey of either immigration or seeking asylum.

 Point 1 Before 2011, the only Libyans in Britain were students with student visas.
-During Colonel Muammar Gaddafi's tenure, the social, political, and economic position of Black Libyans was admired by other Afrikan nations.
+During Colonel Muammar Gaddafi's tenure, the social, political, and economic position of Black Libyans were admired by other Afrikan nations.
 Free housing, energy, and good jobs resulted from an ambitious social program.
 Their lives mattered.
 There were no "slave auctions" in Libya at the time, unlike in post-Gadaffi Libya.
-It went from being one of the poorest countries in Afrika to be its leader in the Human Development Index in 2011.
-Fast forward to today’s Libya, where the British/French/NATO invasion resulted in the destruction of Black Libyan lives, creating a desperate flight from displacement, enslavement, poverty, persecution, incarceration, starvation, and general White supremacist induced Arab savagery.
-Therefore, there should be no surprise, dismay, electioneering, triumphalism that Libyan refugees, asylum seekers, and economic migrants — a setup created by the invasion of their country, illegal change of its government by Britain, France, and NATO, and the unlawful killing of their generous leader — head for Britain.
+It went from being one of Afrika’s poorest countries, to being leader in Afrika's Human Development Index in 2011.
+Fast forward to today’s Libya, where the British/French/NATO/USA-led invasion resulted in the destruction of Black Libyan lives, creating a desperate flight from displacement, enslavement, poverty, persecution, incarceration, starvation, and general White supremacist induced Arab savagery.
+Therefore, it is perfectly justifiable that Libyan refugees, asylum seekers, and economic migrants head for Britain.
+There should be no hysteria and electioneering created from or by it.
 Point 2 Before NATO member countries (including Britain and America) armed the mujahideen (who later formed the Taliban) to fight the Soviet Union there was no "flood" of Black migrants headed for Europe.
 The Saudis later armed White supremacist proxy Islamic militias like Al Qaeda, Isis, and Boko Haram, now destabilizing numerous Afrikan countries.
 Point 3 Before Saudi Arabia was armed by Britain with weapons that play a central role in the genocidal attritional war waged in Yemen, there were no rickety, unsafe boatloads of our people heading to Britain across the English Channel.
 The war has created a humanitarian crisis and has generated thousands, if not millions, of refugees, asylum seekers, and economic migrants.
 In an interview clip with Democracy Now, Indian economist Jayati Gosh said, "But more people have died in Yemen [than in Ukraine] in the last three months, with arms provided by the U.S. and very, very brutal attacks."
-Point 4 Prime Minister Boris "piccaninny" Johnson, Home Secretary Priti "deport dem" Patel and their government's "global leveling up" of international policies on immigration and refugees must be fairer and seen to be so, in light of the relatively humane treatment of Ukraine refugees (notwithstanding the treatment of Afrikan's in Ukraine) when compared to the outright racist treatment of our people coming from Libya, Central Afrika, Syria, Yemen, and Somalia in the UK.
+Point 4 Prime minister Boris "piccaninny" Johnson, Home Secretary Priti "deport dem" Patel and their government's "global leveling up" of international policies on immigration and refugees must be fairer and seen to be so, in light of the relatively humane treatment of Ukraine refugees (notwithstanding the treatment of Afrikan's in Ukraine) when compared to the outright racist treatment of our people coming from Libya, Central Afrika, Syria, Yemen, and Somalia in the UK.
 Our people have had their societies destroyed and severely destabilized directly or indirectly by Western Europe.
 Point 5 Having opened its arms to "White" Ukrainians, Johnson’s government intends to "compensate" wavering Red Wall voters by re-trafficking our people equally deserving asylum seekers to poor, underdeveloped Rwanda.
 This is a "new" form of despicable globalization — outsourcing "low-skilled," low-waged, tedious, or nasty little jobs to process so-called "unwanted" and vulnerable human beings — for a few pennies per pound.

 Rwanda may never be able to come collect